Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-11-tools.md

 With this larger horizon, you will have
 [Low Time-Preference](https://wiki.mises.org/wiki/Time_preference),
-i.e. the desire to maximize long-term value, even at the cost of large (but affordable) short-term inconvenience.
+i.e. the desire to maximize long-term value, even at the cost of some large (but affordable) short-term inconvenience.
 You won't have all the information to plan the whole project for its entire duration.
 You will have to discover all the particulars as time unfolds, and to continuously be capable of acquiring this information and ready to process it.